icopy-site/awesome/docs/awesome/free-for-dev.md

   * [reflect.run](https://reflect.run) - Codeless automated tests for web apps.
 Tests can be scheduled in-app or executed from a CI/CD tool.
 Each test run includes a full video recording along with console and network logs.
 The free tier includes an unlimited number of saved tests, with 25 test runs per month and up to 3 users.
   * [saucelabs.com](https://saucelabs.com/) — Cross browser testing, Selenium testing and mobile testing, [free for Open Source](https://saucelabs.com/open-source)
   * [testingbot.com](https://testingbot.com/) — Selenium Browser and Device Testing, [free for Open Source](https://testingbot.com/open-source)
+  * [Testspace.com](https://testspace.com/) - A Dashboard for publishing automated test results and a Framework for implementing manual tests as code using GitHub.
+The service is [free for Open Source](https://github.com/marketplace/testspace-com) accounts for 450 results per month.
   * [tesults.com](https://www.tesults.com) — Test results reporting and test case management.
 Integrates with popular test frameworks.
 Open Source software developers, individuals, educators, and small teams getting started can request discounted and free offerings beyond basic free project.
   * [websitepulse.com](https://www.websitepulse.com/tools/) — Various free network and server tools.
   * [qase.io](https://qase.io) - Test management system for Dev and QA teams.
 Manage test cases, compose test runs, perform test runs, track defects and measure impact.
 The free tier includes all core features, with 500Mb available for attachments and up to 3 users.